Cortrah/crucible-client/README.md

     - [ ] create tabletop (also determines host)
     - [ ] choose a side
     - [ ] host starts game
+- [ ] animate health, mana and deck counters
+- [ ] tooltips for text details of health mana and deck counters
+- [ ] have mistles dissapear or become damage after detonating
+- [ ] create a little explosion
+- [ ] larger mistles for larger values (grow as they come?)
 - [ ] launch sound
 - [ ] avatar images
 - [ ] card images